canonical/checkbox/docs/how-to/using.rst

 doesn't actually contain the server-specific test definitions (we try to keep all the test definitions in the Checkbox provider), but it does depend on all the packages needed for server testing.
-Most users will want the resource and Checkbox providers which contain many premade tests, but this organization allows shipping the tiny core and a fully customized provider without extraneous dependencies.
+Most users will want the resource and Checkbox providers which contain many generic tests, but this organization allows shipping the tiny core and a fully customized provider without extraneous dependencies.